 • Recent inspection or service has not been completed

-• Consistent closing problems happen during testing or operation
+• The door does not close consistently during testing or operation

 If something looks wrong, it is better to schedule service early.
 Fire-rated rolling steel doors protect important openings, so waiting too long can create unnecessary risk for the building and the people inside.

-Our inspection, repair, and maintenance services are designed to support:
+Facility Door Solutions offers inspection, repair, and maintenance services designed to support:

 Every facility has different needs.
 Some doors see frequent use.
 Others may stay open most of the time but still need to close correctly when required.
 Either way, we help keep these systems in better working condition.

-When a fire-rated rolling steel door becomes damaged, repairs should never be delayed.
-Bent guides, damaged slats, worn components, and closing problems can affect both daily operation and emergency performance.
+When a fire-rated rolling steel door is damaged, repairs should not be delayed.
+Bent guides, damaged slats, worn parts, and closing issues can affect both everyday operation and emergency performance.

 At Facility Door Solutions, we provide fire-rated rolling steel door repair services for facilities in Portland, ME and throughout Central and Southern Maine.
 Our team inspects the issue, explains the available repair options, and helps restore safer, more dependable door operation.